beheim/Nilus/README.md

   [mutableArray addObjectNull:obj] // [NSNull null] will be added if obj is nil
 ```

-More methods under Usage.
+Same applies to dictionaries.
+All methods under Usage.

 ## Usage
 All methods perform nil-checking before passing the objects down to the default implementations.
 Check the `.h` files for detailed documentation, which is also Xcode quick help compliant.
  - In case the object supplied is nil:
   - Using methods suffixed with `Nil` will skip the object.
   - Using methods suffixed with `Null` will transform the object into `[NSNull null]`.
- - All functions return a NEW array.
-They will never return nil, but an empty array.
+ - All functions return a NEW array/dictionary.
+They will never return nil, but an empty array/dictionary.

 Following functions and methods are suffixed with `Nil` or `Null`.
 ```objective-c